devs-in-tech/events/Blog-a-thon/README.md

 # Blog-a-thon Challenges 📝

-DevsInTech has collaborated with Hashnode to bring you a 2 weeks blogging challenge: **Blog-a-thon**
+DevsInTech has collaborated with Hashnode to bring you a 4 weeks blogging challenge: **Blog-a-thon**

-For March, write a blog, in either or all of the following four tracks namely,
+For May, write a blog, in either or all of the following four tracks namely,

 - **Development**
 - **Artifical Intelligence**